sparc4-dev/astropop/docs/tools/catalog/vizier.rst

 .. code-block:: yaml

     ---
-    # caralog table in vizier
+    # catalog table in vizier
     table: 'I/322A/out'
     # small description for the catalog
     description: "UCAC4 Catalogue (Zacharias+, 2012)"